thautwarm/plfp/view-point-from-research-side/Lamu0.md

 In this design, for `grow(m, mexpander)`, where `m` is an algebra, and `mexpander` can produce a new algebra(e.g., `scope->scope+type`) by composing with `m` via `grow`.

-We can also have an easier thought:
-1. An interpretation needs an implementation of `SYM`.
-2. Some interpretations are not independent.
-3. `mexpander` is the incomplete form of the aggregation of some independent interpretations.
-    For instance, if `B` depends on `A`, transforming `A` to `A+B` is what `mexpander` does.

-Something crucial during "expanding the algebra" is the change of the representation type(`type repr` in a algebra/`SYM`).
+Something crucial during "expanding the algebra" is the change of the representation type(`type repr` in an algebra.

 ```ocaml
 A : module SYM with type repr = o (* base *)